 Finding the right equipment.

-A good coffee equipment is essential to create the brewed coffee of your preference.
+Good coffee equipment is essential to create the brewed coffee of your preference.
 There are several coffee brewing machines available in the market that you can choose from.
 Your choice will depend on how you want to brew your coffee.
 From the French press to the espresso, each coffee equipment produces a unique kind of coffee flavour.

 Thoroughly clean your coffee equipment before using it.
 Rinse them with hot water and dry them with an absorbent towel.
 Working with clean coffee equipment will help you avoid producing bitter and rancid coffee in the future.